This is part of a series of posts on Romans. Click here for the contents page.

 The links between the items in verse 30 show that all Christians get to enjoy the whole package of blessings.
 There are no Christians for whom God withholds certain items from the list.
 This gives great assurance to those who are trusting in Christ that God ‘will freely give us [i.e. Christians] all things’ (verse 32).

-Combinations of the views put forward above are also possible, e.g. the “corporate” view combined with an understanding of “called” in the sense of “named”.
+Combinations of the views put forward above are also possible, e.g. the “corporate” view combined with the “named” translation (instead of “called”).

 I hope you have seen that these verses from Romans 8 do not conflict with the interpretation of the sections of Romans that we have considered already.
 All of the interpretations discussed so far are consistent with the previous posts in the series.